-This competence standard applies in all circumstances where any person is required to operate the Dump Truck & carry out emergency procedures within a possession on Network Rail managed infrastructure.
+This competence standard applies in all circumstances where any person is required to operate the Dump Truck & carry out emergency procedures within a possession on Network Rail Managed Infrastructure.

 The level and extent of responsibility will include their own safety and that of others who might be affected by their work.
 Operators will be expected to refer to others for authorisation when required, they will be responsible for adhering to the instructions and will work within set procedures and specifications.

-This competence standard shall be used to assess the competence of people who are required to operate the Dump Truck on Network Rail managed infrastructure.
+This competence standard shall be used to assess the competence of people who are required to operate the Dump Truck on Network Rail Managed Infrastructure.

 Competence Standard